Adamant-im/adamant-api-jsclient/docs/guide/reliability.md

 handle returned errors.
 Malformed responses, timeouts, and partial network outages must not be treated as successful requests.

+All expected failures use the normalized
+`{success: false, errorMessage: string}` result.
+See [Error Handling](./error-handling) for the complete contract and examples.

 ## Health checks and node selection

 - Nodes are probed via `/api/node/status`, which since ADAMANT Node v0.9.0